 Choose from 1000+ spaces and locations on Tutti and deal directly with space hosts for a quick, hassle-free booking process.

 The pre-production phase is all about planning, building a script, deciding on a budget/timeline and location scouting.
 Take a look at the following steps to help make sure you've correctly prepared for your next shoot.

 - The idea – Before filming a video, the production team needs to turn the big idea into a concise, manageable creative brief, often referred to as a “treatment”.
 The creative brief covers a wide range of aspects: the concept and message of the video, brand requirements, deliverables, targeted audience metrics, generalised budget, etc.

 - The script – Once the creative brief is complete, a writer needs to churn out a script.
 After a few edits and brand approval, the team can build a storyboard and shot list which will guide the crew on the day of production.

-- Location Scouting – Using the creative brief and script as inspiration, it’s time to find the right location for your video.
+- Location scouting – Using the creative brief and script as inspiration, it’s time to find the right location for your video.
 Utilise your resources and stick to the budget as best you can.
 Sometimes content creators can call in favours and access free spaces.
 If you aren’t that lucky, you can find whatever you need with location hire companies.
 Video shoot location platforms can help you locate the perfect space that meets all your project’s specifications.